Chronic Wasting Disease (CWD) In Maryland

 Status of CWD in Maryland

-The Department of Natural Resources has tested 13,300 deer for CWD since 1999.
+The Department of Natural Resources has tested 13,314 deer through random CWD surveillance since 2002.
+Sick deer displaying neurological symptoms were tested for CWD from 1999-2001.
 The disease was detected for the first time in Maryland from a deer taken by a hunter in November 2010, in Allegany County.
 To date, 171 infected deer have been documented in the state.

 In Allegany County, seventy-eight positive deer have been detected in Harvest Management Unit 233, including three on Billmeyer Wildlife Management Area, twenty-seven on Green Ridge State Forest, and one on Sideling Hill Wildlife Management Area.
 Thirty-one positive deer have been detected in Allegany County Harvest Management Unit 231 near Cumberland.
 Nine positive deer have been detected in Harvest Management Unit 232, including one on Warrior Mountain Wildlife Management Area.